Old Swiss Confederacy: Foundation

 The nucleus of the Old Swiss Confederacy was an alliance among the valley communities of the central Alps to facilitate management of common interests (such as trade) and ensure peace along trade routes through the mountains.
+Previously, the communities, also known collectively as the "Forest States", had been granted imperial immediacy and autonomy during the reign of the Hohenstaufens.
+The region was endowed with these privileges because the Gotthard Pass went through the area.
+This pass was important in the Hohenstaufen struggle against the Italian Lombard League.

+Due to the fragmentation of Swabia following the collapse of the Hohenstaufens, many nations began to compete for land.
+The Habsburgs in particular were a major threat to the Swiss states.
+King Rudolf I added large amounts of territory in Switzerland and Swabia to his domain, and sieged down Bern in 1289 to enforce imperial taxes.
+This aggression from the Habsburgs would likely be a major factor in the creation of the Swiss Confederacy.

 The foundation of the Confederacy is marked by the Rütlischwur (dated to 1307 by Aegidius Tschudi) or the 1315 Pact of Brunnen.
 Since 1889, the Federal Charter of 1291 among the rural communes of Uri, Schwyz, and Unterwalden has been considered the founding document of the confederacy.

+The early Swiss Confederacy was simply a defensive pact, but over time the states grew closer and closer.
+Following a victory against the Habsburgs in 1315, the members of the Confederacy vowed not to form alliances with outside states without the consent of the rest of the Confederacy.
+They also agreed to resolve all disputes peacefully and to support one another in both external and internal affairs.
+At this point, however, the Swiss were still subordinate to the Empire, and they acknowledged the authority of the Holy Roman Empire.

 Expansion

-The initial pact was augmented by pacts with the cities of Lucerne, Zürich, and Bern.
+The initial pact was augmented by pacts with the cities of Lucerne, Zurich, and Bern.
 This union of rural and urban communes, which enjoyed the status of imperial immediacy within the Holy Roman Empire, was engendered by pressure from Habsburg dukes and kings who had ruled much of the land.
+Bern in particular had fought against local nobles, including the Habsburgs, on several occasions, and as such was eager to join the Confederacy.
 In several battles with Habsburg armies, the Swiss were victorious; they conquered the rural areas of Glarus and Zug, which became members of the confederacy.
+This expansion greatly changed the social climate in the Confederacy.
+In the original 3 cantons, citizens all held equal rights, but in the newly acquired urban cities, power was in the hands of the wealthy Burgomeisters.
+This led to a shift away from the traditional Swiss egalitarianism enjoyed by citizens in the original Confederacy.